hbeukers/simulation-tutorial/README.md

 # How to start

-To make this repo you need uv [installed](https://docs.astral.sh/uv/getting-started/installation/).
+To make this repo you need `uv` [installed](https://docs.astral.sh/uv/getting-started/installation/).
-This was tested with uv version 0.4.12.
+This was tested with `uv` version 0.4.30.

-To make the repo run install uv and clone the repo.
+To use this repo, install `uv` and clone the repo.
 Go to the repo folder and run:

 ```shell